strongloop/zone/README.md

 });
 ```

-To run code in a child zone use a Gate.
-See below.
+To run code in a child zone, use a [Gate](#gates).

+### Zone.data

+zone.data is a magical property that that associates arbitraty data with a zone.
+In a way you can think of it as the 'scope' of a zone.
+Properties that are not explicitly
+defined within the scope of a zone are inherited from the parent zone.

+  * In the root zone, `zone.data` equals the global object.
+  * In any other zone, `zone.data` starts off as an empty object with the parent zone's `data` property as it's prototype.
+  * In other words, `zone.data.__proto__ === zone.parent.data`.

-## Bookkeeping within a zone
+### Bookkeeping within a zone

 Resources and asynchronous operations register themselves with the parent zone.
 There are two reasons for this:

   * The zone needs to keep a reference count of callbacks that will or may happen in the future.
   * The asynchronous operation or resource can register a destructor that is called before the zone exits.

-## Reference counting
+### Reference counting

 The reference counting scheme is similar to the one libuv uses.
 However
 it is more complex because events don't necessarily originate from the